Mexico Chiapas, Certified Fair Trade Organic

 Kenya AA - Nyeri Hill Estate, Rainforest Alliance

 Used in: Kenya Canoe Tripper & Salmo Salar Espresso Blend

 Kenya coffee is some of the most sought after coffee in the world.
 This coffee comes from the high plateaus around Mt.
-Kenya and is grown at a mile high in elevation.
+Kenya and is grown at a mile high in elevation in volcanic red soils.
 Like many other origins, all coffees in Kenya come with a grade, and AA is the highest grade based on the screen size and density of the bean.
 This coffee is sure to impress.

 Process - Double fermentation, Raised beds

 Cupping Notes - Balanced cup with notes of pomegranate, apricot, plum, cherry, bergamot tea.
 Mild sweet acidity with medium body.